Skip to content

 Scope Safety

 Sometimes an unexpected error leaves a component in a broken state.
-If you built that system with a Scope, you have an ultimate failsafe; calling :Destroy() on the scope still wipes all instances, disconnects all signals, and frees all memory, even if the internal reactive graph errored out.
+If you built that system with a Scope, you have a failsafe: calling :Destroy() on the scope still wipes all instances, disconnects all signals, and frees all memory, even if the internal reactive graph errored out.

 luau